 “You probably wouldn’t worry about what people think of you if you could know how seldom they do.” – Olin Miller

-The truth is we do care about other people.
+As well as being part of any healthy interpersonal relationship, the truth is we do care about other people’s judgements.
 The thoughts and feelings of those closest to us, should matter to us.
 And the need to belong is a natural instinct for survival.
-We need connection, community, and a safe place of belonging.
+We need connection, community, and a safe place to anchor.

 But true belonging stops when there is friction to authenticity.
-We lose our sense of belonging when we use stories about who we are “supposed to be” as a filter through which we act, speak, and think.
+We lose our sense of belonging when we use stories about who we’re “supposed to be” as a filter through which we act, speak, and think.

 This happens when the ego tethers our choices, actions, and beliefs, to an outcome…being liked.